CDCgov/Opioid_SUD_MHI_MedCodes/README.md

 **Package Requirements**

 Running this code requires the software below.
-However, pyodbc is not needed, if the input data is not coming through a SQL database connection, i.e. if it is coming from a SAS dataset or a CSV file:
+However, pyodbc is not needed if the input data is not coming through a SQL database connection, i.e. if it is coming from a SAS dataset or a CSV file:

     python >= 3.4
     pandas >=0.24.1